doctore/Spring5Microservices/README.md

 ## Why this project was created?

-Basically to know how to create a projects using the microservices approach with the last Spring version.
+Basically to know how to create a project using the microservices approach with the last Spring version.
 Due to there are several options we can use for different features included in a "microservices architecture", the main purpose of this project is explore the most widely used creating a good base we will be able to use in a real one.

 ## Elements included in this project